-have built up Caesar's credibility, by making him seem a faithful, empathetic, generous, heroic, and public spirited leader.
-In selecting these particulars, Antony as advocate implicitly argues that these few facts accurately represent the whole man.
-Antony has highlighted memories of the man the crowd holds dear, and interpreted those memories most favorably to Caesar.
-Antony's interpretation is given through his brief commentary on the facts, which tend toward questions ("Was this ambition?"; "Did this in Caesar seem ambitious?") rather than his own definitive answers.
-By refraining from imposing interpretations on the crowd, Antony lets the crowd feel it is thinking through the matter on its own and coming to its own conclusions.
-Of course, his questions clearly guide the audience members to consider the matter of Caesar's ambition as Antony does, and Antony makes rational consideration more difficult by immediately creating an emotional moment-claiming to be overcome by mourning for his friend, he weeps over Caesar as he pauses to let his argument sink in.
+Why is the crowd persuaded by these examples enough to question Brutus' claim that Caesar was ambitious, despite the logical flaws in Antony's reasoning?
+Antony's carefully selected facts have built up Caesar's credibility, by making him seem a faithful, empathetic, generous, heroic, and public-spirited leader.
+In selecting these particulars, Antony, as advocate, implicitly argues that these few facts accurately represent the whole man.
+Antony has highlighted memories the crowd holds dear, and interpreted those memories favorably to Caesar.
+Antony's interpretation is given through his brief commentary on the facts, which tend toward questions ("Was this ambition?"
+"Did this in Caesar seem ambitious?") rather than his own definitive answers.
+By not imposing his interpretations on the crowd, Antony lets the crowd feel it is thinking through the matter on its own and, in answering his questions, coming to its own conclusions.
+Of course, his questions firmly guide the audience to consider the matter of Caesar's ambition as Antony does, and Antony makes rational consideration more difficult by immediately creating an emotional moment-claiming to be overcome by mourning for his friend, he weeps over Caesar as he pauses to let his argument sink in.